-Books of Drawer Books of Drawee

-1. At the time of cash received fro m Bank on discounting Discounting of bill:

-of bills: No entry is passed in the books of Drawee for

-Bank(or Cash) A/c Dr. discounting of the bill.

-Discount A/c Dr.

-To Bills Receivable A/c

-(For bills, discounted from bank)
+Books of Drawer Books of Drawee 1.
+At the time of cash received from Bank on discounting of bills: No entry is passed in the books of Drawee for Bank(or Cash) A/c Dr. discounting of the bill.
+Discount A/c To Bills Receivable A/c Dr. (For bills, discounted from ba nk)